qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

    * -
      - ``INPUT``
      - [same as input]
-     - The input vector layer with the SHX files repaired
+     - The input vector layer with the SHX file repaired

 .. _qgisreprojectlayer: